basetenlabs/truss-examples/mistral/mixtral-8x7b-instruct-vllm/README.md

 # Mixtral 8x7B Instruct Truss

-This is a [Truss](https://truss.baseten.co/) for Mistral 8x7B Instruct.
+This is a [Truss](https://truss.baseten.co/) for Mixtral 8x7B Instruct.
 Mixtral 8x7B Instruct parameter language model released by [Mistral AI](https://mistral.ai/).
 It is a mixture-of-experts (MoE) model.
 This README will walk you through how to deploy this Truss on Baseten to get your own instance of it.

 ## Deployment